autodistill/autodistill/README.md

 Autodistill uses big, slower foundation models to train small, faster supervised models.
 Using `autodistill`, you can go from unlabeled images to inference on a custom model running at the edge with no human intervention in between.

+> [!TIP]
-You can use Autodistill on your own hardware, or use the [Roboflow hosted version of Autodistill](https://blog.roboflow.com/launch-auto-label/) to label images in the cloud.
+> You can use Autodistill on your own hardware, or use the [Roboflow hosted version of Autodistill](https://blog.roboflow.com/launch-auto-label/) to label images in the cloud.

 <div align="center">
   <p>